ballerina-platform/blog/_posts/2025-02-11-announcing-ballerina-2201.11.0-swan-lake-update-11.md

 layout: blog-post
 title: Announcing Ballerina Swan Lake Update 11 (2201.11.0)
 author: Waruna Jayaweera
-published-date: 10 Feb 2025
+published-date: 11 Feb 2025
 status: Published
 socialmediaimage: ballerina-generic-social-media-image-2023.png
-permalink: /posts/2025-02-10-announcing-ballerina-2201.11.0-swan-lake-update-11/
+permalink: /posts/2025-02-11-announcing-ballerina-2201.11.0-swan-lake-update-11/
 ---

 <style>.cBlogContent p{white-space: break-spaces !important;}</style>

 The Ballerina team is excited to announce the eleventh update release of Ballerina Swan Lake, Ballerina Swan Lake Update 11 (2201.11.0).
-This update introduces enhancements across multiple areas, including Java 21 support, performance improvements, a new CSV module, an upgraded XML data module, and improvements to the Ballerina library and developer tools.
+This update adds support for Java 21, along with performance improvements and new features for the Ballerina library and developer tools.
 ## Runtime
 ### Java 21 Support
-The Ballerina runtime now supports Java 21, the latest long-term support release of the Java platform.
-When upgrading to Swan Lake Update 11, Java 21 is required to run Ballerina programs.
-Any incompatible changes in Java 21 may impact Ballerina’s interoperability implementation.
+The Ballerina runtime now supports Java 21, the latest long-term support (LTS) release of the Java platform.
+Ballerina's existing concurrency model has been implemented with Project Loom virtual threads and the newest concurrency features in Java 21.

+Ballerina models concurrency using the concept of "Strand".
+A new strand is created via a named worker, the 'start' action, or any entry point execution, such as the main function or a resource method.
+During execution, a strand can yield—for example, while waiting for a worker result or a network call—allowing the underlying platform thread to be shared with other strands.

+Java threads were mapped to platform threads, making it costly to create a Java thread for each strand.
+Therefore, strands could not be directly mapped to Java threads.
+Initially, Project Loom was in its early stages as well.
+So, Ballerina's own scheduler was implemented to manage strands, similar to Java 21 virtual threads.
+The Ballerina scheduler assigns a strand to an available Java thread from the Ballerina thread pool and manages yield points to prevent Java threads from being blocked.

+Additionally, the Ballerina scheduler maintains the state of strands to model their asynchronous behavior with yield points.
+Java switch cases are generated for each Ballerina function to manage these yield states, enabling execution to resume once the yield operation is complete.

+However, generating switch cases for each function causes significant performance degradation, especially in loops.
+Moreover, the complexity of handling asynchronous operations has made native runtime APIs more complicated.
+This complexity in the concurrency model also impacts other Ballerina concurrency features, such as worker integration and locks.

+With the official support for Java virtual threads in Java 21 LTS, transitioning to a virtual threads-based concurrency model will eliminate the need for switch case-based code generation to support asynchronous execution.
+Now, strand is mapped directly to virtual thread and Ballerina own scheduler has been no longer required.
+This change has enhanced the performance of the identified scenarios and provided a clearer set of APIs for native code developers.

 ### Performance Improvements

-The redesigned Ballerina concurrency model, now leveraging Java Virtual Threads, has brought substantial performance gains for CPU-bound operations in Update 11.
-Additionally, optimizations in the generated code have significantly reduced memory, GraalVM execution time, and the size of the generated executables.
+By implementing the Ballerina concurrency model with Java Virtual Threads in Update 11, there have been substantial performance improvements.
+We have conducted performance tests and observed significant reductions in CPU-bound operations, memory usage, GraalVM execution time, and the size of the generated executables.

+#### CPU Bound Operations
 Recent improvements, especially in array access and loop optimizations, have led to a substantial performance boost.
 For example, the following benchmark code segment runs over 20 times faster than in Ballerina Swan Lake Update 10.

 ```ballerina